Cathay Cinema (Building)

 Competition between the three theatres (the other two located at Lutong and Kingsway) for the small population of Miri were cutthroat.
 With pressure to showing the latest movies or by using the latest renovations and upgrades or air conditioning, the theatre struggled during the era of video tape and VCR machines, where anyone can record movies on videotapes or rent, and the beginning of widespread use of laser disc technology pushed it over the edge.
-By the early 1990s, the building sat empty for a period of time before it was eventually renovated into a supermarket by Nam Leong.
+This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagiarism.
+By the late 1990s, the building sat empty for a period of time before it was eventually renovated into a supermarket by Nam Leong.

 The converted building still exists today, though looking very much worn but showing remnants of its past cinema features.